-Making overpayments on your mortgage is a good way to clear your balance quicker, and it means you can save money that would otherwise go towards paying off interest.
+Making overpayments on your mortgage is a good way to clear your balance quicker and save money that would otherwise go towards paying off interest.

 But trying to work out how much you’re saving in interest and how much your balance is going down by can be pretty confusing stuff.
 Plus, your lender might charge you for overpaying, so things can easily get overwhelming if you try to do the maths yourself.

 Use a mortgage overpayment calculator instead

 Well, rather than speaking to your mortgage lender or racking your brains with a pen, paper and calculator, there are tools out there specifically designed to help you do the job.

 On it, you can input how much you owe on your mortgage, how long’s left on your current term and the interest you’re paying.
 Then, you can fill in how much you’re overpaying by – whether that’s a one-off sum or a regular monthly payment.

 This will give you a detailed overview of how much you’d save in interest by overpaying, and how much quicker you’ll pay your mortgage off.
 As a final touch, you can even see a yearly breakdown of your mortgage balance when making overpayments, compared to making none.

 Bear in mind that you should take the results from this calculator with a pinch of salt.
 Many lenders charge you for overpaying by a certain amount, so you’ll need to consider this when looking at the results from the calculator.